davidsbatista/davidsbatista.net/_posts/2024-02-29-Transformer.md

 preview_pic:
 ---

 The Transformer was a groundbreaking, revolutionary, innovative deep learning architecture that impacted NLP and other domains.
-I wanted to review and understand in detail the Transformer architecture which became the de-facto framework for many foundational and pre-trained models available today and used to solve a vast number of NLP tasks.
-This post is a review of the mechanisms that build up the Transformer: self-attention, multi-head attention, cross attention and how these are connected with encoder-decoder architecture.
+I wanted to review and understand in detail the Transformer architecture which became the de-facto framework for many foundational and pre-trained models available today, used to solve a vast number of NLP tasks.
+This post is a review of the mechanisms that build up the Transformer: tokenisation, self-attention, multi-head attention, cross attention and how these are connected with encoder-decoder architecture.

 ## __Introduction__